 The third stage involved online workshops in July 2020 at which members brainstormed ideas on possible wording and points to consider for competencies that could be included within each domain.

 The National Competency Standards Working Group reviewed the information gathered at the workshops and found it extremely valuable in its work developing the first draft.
 We also researched the approach taken by other health professions in Australia, and audiology organisations internationally.

-We have now produced a draft set of National Competency Standards and are excited to share the draft with our members.
-We are sending the draft out for consultation in the form of Delphi surveys, with one survey for each of our six domains.
-We invite you to complete each survey for each domain, or any which particularly interest you.
+We produced a draft set of National Competency Standards and were excited to share the draft with our members.
+We sent the draft out for consultation in the form of a Delphi survey, with one survey for each of our six domains.
+We invited you to complete each survey for each domain, or any which particularly interested you.

 We look forward to, and welcome, your contributions to the project.